-- " Pedestrian and cycle routes shall be in accordance with the Indicative Pedestrian and Cycle Network Plan in Figure 4. - " On-road cycle paths are to be provided on all Collector Roads, Neighbourhood Centre Roads and Residential Roads in accordance with the road design controls in Table 2. - " Off-road shared pedestrian and/or cycle paths are to be provided along the railway line corridor and drainage corridor.
-There is to be safe access between the offroad and on-road paths where they intersect. - " Off-road shared pedestrian and/or cycle paths are to be no wider than 2.5m.
+- " Pedestrian and cycle routes shall be in accordance with the Indicative Pedestrian and Cycle Network Plan in Figure 4. - Off-road shared pedestrian and/or cycle paths are to be provided along the railway line corridor and drainage corridor.
+There is to be safe access between the offroad and on-road paths where they intersect. - Off-road shared pedestrian and/or cycle paths are to be no wider than 3.0m.
 Path/cycle ways in the drainage corridor should be located in the outer 50 per cent of the corridor.
 Refer to Section 7.1 of this DCP for further detail on drainage corridor width. - " Conceptual design followed by detailed designs for pedestrian and cycle paths are to be submitted as part of a Development and Construction Certificate Application respectively.
-As a minimum, concept approval will be required at DA stage as part of the infrastructure works for each residential stage of development, for pedestrian and cycle paths. - " Pedestrian pathways at the head of cul-de-sac street types are not required. - " All footpaths are to be a minimum of 1.2m wide.
+As a minimum, concept approval will be required at DA stage as part of the infrastructure works for each residential stage of development, for pedestrian and cycle paths. - " Pedestrian pathways at the head of cul-de-sac street types are not required. - " All footpaths are to be a minimum of 1.5m wide.